-PROVISIONS RELATED TO THE EXTENSION OF AMICABLE AND JUDICIAL PROCEEDINGS DURATION
+EXTENSION OF AMICABLE AND JUDICIAL PROCEEDINGS DURATION

-Provisions specific to the extension of the duration of the conciliation proceeding (Article 1, II)
+Extension of the duration of conciliation proceedings (Article 1, II)

-The Insolvency Ordinance provides that the conciliation proceeding, which duration is set in principle for a maximum period of 5 months, pursuant to provisions of Article L. 611-6 of the French Commercial Code, is automatically extended for a period equivalent to the duration of Period 1.
+Ordinance No.1 provides that conciliation proceedings, which duration are set in principle for a maximum period of 5 months, pursuant to provisions of Article L. 611-6 of the French Commercial Code, are automatically extended for a period of 5 months.

-The Insolvency Ordinance further provides that if a conciliation proceeding fails (i.e. if no agreement has been reached within the prescribed period), the provisions imposing a 3 months waiting period for filing for a new conciliation proceedings do not apply.
+Ordinance No.1 further provides that if conciliation proceedings fail (i.e. if no agreement has been reached within the prescribed period), the provisions imposing a 3 months waiting period for filing for a new conciliation proceedings do not apply.

-Provisions specific to the extension of the duration in judicial proceedings (Article 1, IV and Article 2, II)
+The extension of the duration in judicial proceedings (Article 1, IV and Article 2, II)